Officer, another person injured after vehicle ran stop sign Monday morning

 Neighbors told WBRZ they saw the police car catch on fire and two people were pulled out.
 BRPD said that the police unit was leaking fluid after the wreck, which was feeding the fire.

-The WBRZ Investigative Unit learned that the officer and the other person in the vehicle were taken to a hospital for treatment.
+The WBRZ Investigative Unit learned that the officer and the prisoner were taken to a hospital for treatment.
 They are both in stable condition.

 As of Monday afternoon, it's unclear if the driver or occupants of the other vehicle were hurt in the crash or given a ticket for running a stop sign.